ROHANchatrath/SQL/Food Delivery App README.md

 Introduction
 Welcome to the world of Swiggy, one of India's leading food delivery platforms.
 In this project, we embark on a journey to analyze Swiggy's business operations using SQL.
 By diving deep into Swiggy's data, we aim to uncover insights into the platform's performance, customer preferences, and more.

-Key Analysis Points
+Key Analysis Points:

-Food Items Analysis
+Food Items Analysis:

 Count of distinct food items ordered
 Grouping vegetarian and non-vegetarian items
 Analysis of specific food items (e.g., Chicken, Paratha)

-Order and Revenue Analysis
+Order and Revenue Analysis:

 Average items per order
 Most frequently ordered items